-1.4.6 NEW in v1.2: General density/potential pairs with basis-function expansions galpy allows for the potential and forces of general, time-independent density functions to be computed by expanding the potential and density in terms of basis functions.
-Currently, only the basis-function expansion of the self-consistent-field (SCF) method of Hernquist & Ostriker (1992) is supported, which works well for ellipsoidal-ish density distributions, but not so well for disk-like density functions.
+1.4.7 UPDATED in v1.3: General density/potential pairs with basis-function expansions galpy allows for the potential and forces of general, time-independent density functions to be computed by expanding the potential and density in terms of basis functions.
+This is supported for ellipsoidal-ish as well as for disk-y density distributions, in both cases using the basis-function expansion of the self-consistent-field (SCF) method of Hernquist & Ostriker (1992).
+On its own, the SCF technique works well for ellipsoidal-ish density distributions, but using a trick due to Kuijken & Dubinski (1995) it can also be made to work well for disky potentials.
+We first describe the basic SCF implementation and then discuss how to use it for disky potentials.

 The basis-function approach in the SCF method is implemented in the SCFPotential class, which is also implemented in C for fast orbit integration.
-The coefficients of the basis-function expansion can be computed using the scf_compute_coeffs_spherical (for spherically-symmetric density distribution), scf_compute_coeffs_axi (for axisymmetric densities), and scf_compute_coeffs (for the general case).
+The coefficients of the basis-function expansion can be computed using the scf\compute\coeffs\spherical (for spherically-symmetric density distribution), scf\compute\coeffs\axi (for axisymmetric densities), and scf\compute\coeffs (for the general case).
 The coefficients obtained from these functions can be directly fed into the SCFPotential initialization.
-The basis-function expansion has a free scale parameter a, which can be specified for the scf_compute_coeffs_XX functions and for the SCFPotential itself.
+The basis-function expansion has a free scale parameter a, which can be specified for the scf\compute\coeffs\XX functions and for the SCFPotential itself.
 Make sure that you use the same a!
 Note that the general functions are quite slow.

 The simplest example is that of the Hernquist potential, which is the lowest-order basis function.
-When we compute the first ten radial coefficients for this density we obtain that only the lowest-order coefficient is non-zero and we compute the coefficients using the axisymmetric scf_compute_coeffs_axi
+When we compute the first ten radial coefficients for this density we obtain that only the lowest-order coefficient is non-zero